jones58/personal-knowledge-wiki/CLI : terminal/command line notes.md

 `1s -lhS` # sort files by size in a directory `qlmanage -p <file>` # QuickLook preview from command-line `top -o vsize` # why is my mac slow?

+name files and folders in lowercase and use dashes instead of spaces - kebab-case

+path components in browser

+/folder

+./ current folder - this is done by default so
+../ go up one folder level
+folder-name/ directs browser into a folder with that name

+relative urls for same domain
+absolute urls for different domain

+can write ``clear`` in terminal to clear it